KNOXDEV/feather/README.md

 > **feather** is a library, not a framework

 #### Main Features:
-* Intuitive syntax
-* Eliminates the need to directly interact with OpenGL for most tasks
+* Produces intuitive, readable code
 * Get started drawing shapes or text immediately
-* Produces readable code
+* Create simple-to-use animations
+* Create and convert between many color formats

+#### Features to come:
+* Provide an LWJGL wrapper class that eliminates the need to call OpenGL directly in most cases, while still accommodating existing state management solutions.
+* Provide some simple, versatile shapes to work with, like cubes or pyramids
+* Rework animation system

 ## More documentation to come soon